-If you are applying to graduate school it is recommended that you have at least 2 semester of research experience for a master’s program, and 4 semesters of research experience for a PhD.
-Being a participant in a research study may count in some courses for credit, but it is not typically considered as part of your research experience for graduate programs.
+If you are applying to graduate school, it is recommended that you have at least 2 semesters of research experience for a masters’ program, and 4 semesters of research experience for a PhD.
+Being a participant in a research study may count in some courses for credit, but it is typically not considered part of the research experience needed for graduate program applications.

-Internships are the best way to gain experience in a particular field of work.
-Internship can be important when considering graduate school, or employment when you complete your degree.
-A course may be taken through the Department of Psychology for academic credit, but it is not required to complete an internship.
+Internships are the best way to gain experience in a particular field of work, and can be an important factor in creating opportunities for employment and graduate school.
+The Department of Psychology’s internship course (PSY 4810: Internships & Field Experience) may be taken for academic credit, but it is not required to complete an internship.
 Most internships are completed with an organization that is not part of the University of Utah.
 Internships may be found through the Department of Psychology, through the Hinckley Institute, or on your own.
-Many of these may qualify for funding through the Undergraduate Psychology Service and Internship Award (UPSI).

-Student groups provide a tremendous way to get involved with peers and others at the University of Utah.
+Student groups are a fantastic way to get involved with peers, faculty and staff at the University of Utah.
 Student groups can help you network, gain experience, and find new opportunities.
 The following are several student groups related to psychology here at the University of Utah:

 Psi Chi is the University of Utah’s chapter of the International Honor Society in Psychology.
 Being a part of this group is fantastic way to get involved with peers, faculty and staff at the University of Utah.
 In addition, Psi Chi’s particular specialty is facilitating connections between students and research opportunities.